apple/foundationdb/design/LoadBalancing/LoadBalancing.md

 ## `loadBalance`

 `loadBalance` provides a more sophisticated implementation of load balancing.
-In addition of the basic load balancing, it also provides a variety of features, such like
+In addition to the basic load balancing, it also provides a variety of features, such as

 * Support for Test Storage Server ([TSS](https://github.com/apple/foundationdb/blob/main/documentation/sphinx/source/tss.rst))
 * Distance-based candidate election